 - Experiment by changing ad copy and creating new ads

-Have a Google Ads account and ready to optimise it to its full potential using single keyword ad groups?
-As we have experience with creating SKAGs within cluttered Ads accounts we know that it can be time consuming and can take a lot of effort.
+Have a Google Ads account and are ready to optimise it to its full potential using single keyword ad groups?
+As we have experience with creating SKAGs within cluttered Ads accounts we know that it can be time-consuming and can take a lot of effort.
 We love seeing a clean, clutter-free Google ads account and would love to help yours double its ROI.
 For more information visit our Google Ads page or book a free strategy call with us today!